cosmos/ibc/spec/ics-25-handler-interface/README.md

 # Synopsis

-This document describes the interface exposed by the standard IBC implementation (referred to as the IBC handler) to modules within the same state machine.
+This document describes the interface exposed by the standard IBC implementation (referred to as the IBC handler) to modules within the same state machine, and the implementation of that interface by the IBC handler.

 # Specification